ABOUT US

 Our Members

-LA STEM is comprised of more than 100 STEM organizations from across Greater Los Angeles, ranging from large science museums, to university programs, to non-profits and community-based organizations.
+LA STEM is comprised of nearly 150 STEM organizations from across Greater Los Angeles, ranging from large science museums, to university programs, to non-profits and community-based organizations.
 We seek to draw from all different perspectives and enhance our membership so that education, civic, business and industrial sectors are all represented through LA STEM, thus amplifying STEM education for children and youth in Los Angeles, especially those from marginalized or under-resourced communities, opening access to STEM learning for all.
 Meet our members.

 Leadership Team

-LA STEM is directed by a Steering Committee with representatives from the following organizations:
+LA STEM is directed by an Advisory Board with representatives from the following organizations:

 • Aquarium of the Pacific